habeebdindi/alx-backend/README.md

-## This deirectory contains files employing the concept of pagination in API design
+## This repo contains directories employing the concept of pagination in API design